 Some of the Most Common Violent Crimes

-About Assault & Battery
+Assault and Battery

 These are the most commonly charged violent crimes in San Diego.
 While often confused with one another, assault and battery are two distinct offenses.
-Battery means intentionally using force or violence on another person without his/her consent.
-Assault is basically the threat or attempted use of force paired with the ability to cause injury.
+Battery means intentionally using force or violence on another person without their consent.
+Assault is the threat or attempted use of force paired with the ability to cause injury.

-Guns Laws & Other Weapon Offenses
+Gun Laws and Other Weapon Offenses

 Gang and Hate Crime Enhancements

 Both gang and hate crimes are not actual criminal charges in California but “enhancements” to other offenses, meaning you cannot be found guilty of these accusations unless you are first convicted of another underlying charge.
 In the case of gang crimes, the prosecution must prove that you committed an offense related to gang activity.
 You do not need to be a gang member or be listed on the gang registry to face these enhancements -simply breaking the law to help a gang or to join a gang is enough.

 Prosecutors may add hate crime enhancements to a charge if they believe you targeted the victim based on their race, ethnicity, origin, religion, gender, sexual orientation or disability.
 It does not matter whether or not the victim was a minority; if anyone attacks another person based on those protected characteristics, they can face hate crime charges.